deanerik/academic-kickstart2/content/home/about.md

 [[education.courses]]
-  course = "Master of Environmental Science" institution = "University of Toronto     2017" year =
+  course = "Master of Environmental Science" institution = "University of Toronto     2017" year = ""

 [[education.courses]]
-  course = "Honours Bachelor of Science" institution = "University of Toronto     2015" year =
+  course = "Honours Bachelor of Science" institution = "University of Toronto     2015" year = ""

 +++

 # Biography

-This is a work in progress!
+This is a work in progress